Delhi likely to host Davis Cup tie against Italy

 By Amanpreet Singh

-New Delhi, Oct 1 (PTI) Delhi has emerged as frontrunner to host the Davis Cup qualifier between India and Italy in February next year.
+New Delhi, Oct 1 (PTI) Delhi has emerged as frontrunner to host the Davis Cup Qualifiers between India and Italy in February next year.

 A total of 24 teams will play in the knockout Qualifiers on February 1 and 2 to decide which 12 teams will play the year-end Finals.